-The above example is in the East Syriac font style.
+The example in rule S3 is shown in the East Syriac font style.

 Syriac Character Joining Groups.
 Syriac characters can be subdivided into shaping groups, based on the behavior of their letter skeletons when shaped in context.
 The Unicode character property that specifies these groups is called Joining_Group, and is specified in ArabicShaping.txt in the Unicode Character Database.
 It is described in the subsection on character joining groups in Section 8.2, Arabic.